ewjay/fapiwiki/FAPI_Meeting_Notes_2016-12-07.rst

 .. contents:: Agenda

-The meeting was called to order at 14:05 UTC.
+The meeting was called to order at 15:05 UTC.

 Roll Call
 =============
-* Present: John, Nat, Anoop, Tony, Edmund, Henrik
+* Present:
-* Regrets: Sascha
+* Regrets:
 * Guest:

 Adoption of the Agenda (Nat)
 ===============================
-* Adopted.
+*

 Working Draft 02
 ===================